SWAZILAND GOBHOLO CAVES EXPEDITION 2017

 Cost R100 per person

 Caving involves some climbing, crawling, squeezing.
-Wear comfortable old clothes and shoes.
+Wear comfortable old

 Let me know if you need a hardhat and headlight; bring 3 x AAA batteries.